All Episodes

 But I did tell you how you could find all of them.

-Anyway, but because this thread blew up and has been viewed by 6 million people, so I'm sure Musk has seen it at this point because I've seen so many people have tweeted it at him.
+Anyway, so because this thread blew up and has been viewed by 6 million people, so I'm sure Musk has seen it at this point, because I've seen so many people have tweeted it at him.

 Nick Bernstein did come to the defense and he was like, so he came at me with this question.

-Anyway, somebody then asked Grok to take Nick's picture, profile picture, and see if they could find far-right dog whistle in that.
+Anyway, somebody then asked Grock to take Nick's picture, profile picture, and see if they could find the far right dog whistle in that.

 Mission accepted and completed.

-So Grok was, oh, yes, the cartoonish bald head invokes white supremacy skinhead imagery while the clouds subtly reinforce the stormfront.
+White supremacy skinhead imagery, while the clouds subtly reinforce the stormfront.

 He's got Stormfront in there as well.